Klus3kk/melodyos/README.md

 # MelodyOS
 This project aims to develop a simple operating system written entirely in Rust.
 It serves as an educational tool for understanding low-level programming concepts, operating system internals, and the Rust programming language's capabilities in system programming.
-The project covers basic OS functionalities including bootstrapping, memory management, task scheduling, and simple file system implementation.
+The project covers basic OS functionalities including bootstrapping, memory management, task scheduling, and simple file system implementation
 ## Features
 * Bootloader: Custom bootloader to initialize the hardware and load the kernel.
 * Kernel: Basic kernel written in Rust, handling essential OS tasks.